 All candidates must share our commitment to the movement for LGBTQ equality.
+Candidates may have experience and contacts in media, particularly public radio and TV.
 Ideal candidates will have previous fundraising experience, preferably on nonprofit boards, and personal contacts among people in or friendly toward the LGBTQ community, including

 Although we are based in the NYC area, we hold board and committee meetings by teleconference, so it's not necessary that you be physically located here.

 Thank you for your interest!